ats-lang/ats-lang.github.io/README.md

 - ATS allows the programmer to write safe low-level code that runs in OS kernels.
 - ATS can help teach type theory, demonstrating both convincingly and concretely the power and potential of types in constructing high-quality software.

+## Suggestion on learning ATS

+ATS is feature-rich (like C++).
+Prior knowledge of functional programming based on ML and imperative programming based on C can be a big plus for learning ATS.
+In general, one should expect to encounter many unfamiliar programming concepts and features in ATS and be prepared to spend a substantial amount of time on learning them.
+Hopefully, one will become a superbly confident programmer at the end who can enjoy implementing large and complex systems with minimal need for debugging.